Trevor N. Dupuy: Military career

 Dupuy attended West Point, graduating in the class of 1938.
 During World War II he commanded a U.S. Army artillery battalion, a Chinese artillery group, and an artillery detachment from the British 36th Infantry Division.
 He was always proud of the fact that he had more combat time in Burma than any other American, and received decorations for service or valour from the U.S., British, and Chinese governments.
 After the war Dupuy served in the United States Department of Defense Operations Division from 1945 to 1947, and as military assistant to the Under Secretary of the Army from 1947 to 1948.
-He was a member of the original Supreme Headquarters Allied Powers Europe (SHAPE) staff in Paris under Generals Dwight D. Eisenhower and Matthew Ridgway from 1950 to 1952.
+He graduated from the Joint Services Staff College in England in April 1949.
+Dupuy was a member of the original Supreme Headquarters Allied Powers Europe (SHAPE) staff in Paris under Generals Dwight D. Eisenhower and Matthew Ridgway from 1950 to 1952.

 Dupuy went on to achieve eminence as a military historian and theorist.
 He is perhaps best known for his very large book The Encyclopedia Of Military History (co-written, like many of his books, with his father R. Ernest Dupuy).
 In this work Dupuy discusses the world's major and minor military conflicts from the dawn of history to the present day.
 Entries are arranged chronologically and by region, and most of them give little more than the names of the commanders and (often) very rough estimates for the size of the forces involved in the campaigns.
 Dupuy was not afraid of expressing an opinion and he classified some of his subjects as Great Captains (such as Alexander the Great, Hannibal, Julius Caesar, Gustavus Adolphus of Sweden, Viscount of Turenne, Frederick II of Prussia and Napoleon).
 The book mainly describes American and Western European conflicts but offers some coverage of other regions of the world.

-The Encyclopedia Of Military History has been revised (and updated) several times, most recently in 1993.
+The Encyclopedia Of Military History has been revised and updated several times, most recently in 1993.
 It can be found in the reference section of most American libraries.